When you have finished the theory part of your

 outline vocabulary is of immediate benefit.
 Theory in the instruction book should be read and understood, so

-learned by practising the examples, which takes little mental energy and only
+recall are learned by practising the examples, which takes little mental energy and only

 the effort of picking up the pen or turning the page to the reading matter.
 The